ls1intum/Artemis/supporting_scripts/local-course-scripts/large-course-with-programming-exercise-sumbissions-setup/README.md

 -  If you want to change the amount of students created, you can modify the `students` variable in the config.ini file.

+-  If you want to change the amount of commits each student should perform in the example exercise, you can modify the `comments` variable in the config.ini file.

 -  This will automatically perform all the necessary steps:

 1. Authenticate as admin.